BieremaBoyzProgramming/bbpPairings/README.txt

 When the program encounters an error, it usually prints a message describing the error to the standard error stream.
-(As an exception, an error while generating a checklist file may be written to the checklist file itself and not reported elsewhere).
-The program also returns error codes that a calling program can use to categorize the cause of the error.
-The following codes are used in the following situations:
+(As an exception, an error while generating a checklist file may be written to the checklist file itself and not reported elsewhere.)
+If the program does not complete its main operation because of an error, the program also returns error codes that a calling program can use to categorize the cause of the error.
+The following codes are used in the following
+situations:
 0: The program completed successfully.
 1: The operation could not be completed because no valid pairing exists for the current round of the tournament.
-(This error code is not used when checking a tournament; instead, a message is included in the list of discrepancies.)
+(This is not considered an error when checking a tournament; instead, a message is included in the list of discrepancies.)
 2: The program encountered an unexpected error.
 3: Some part of the request was invalid, for example, a wrongly formatted input file.
 4: The request may be valid, but the size of the data could not be handled by the program, either because it ran out of memory or due to size constraints specified at compile time or imposed by the compiler.
+(This error code is not triggered during checklist generation.)
 5: There was an error while attempting to access a file; for example, the input file might not exist or might not be readable.
+(This error code is not triggered for checklist files.)

 Time complexity
 ---------------